 But I did start talking to all kinds of people: experts, people who’ve had the virus, and to those who see this outbreak as part of a much bigger picture.

-Monkeypox is spreading worldwide - and for many of us queer people, the response feels a bit too familiar.
+Mpox has spread worldwide - and for many of us queer people, the response has felt bit too familiar.
 You see history rarely repeats - but it often rhymes.

 Tune in to steal our insight on this virus, what it means for our community and how we should handle it.
 Together, let's work out just What The Pox? is going on?